 Neil wasn’t fully integrated into his new group.
 He’s on only five of Deja Vu’s tracks.
 The best ones are his song “Helpless” and Joni Mitchell’s “Woodstock”.
-Young would take the tapes of the group’s recordings (of his two songs on the album) to another studio, mix them and overdub them himself.
-He was also recording his solo album After The Gold Rush during this same time.
+At the same time, he was recording his solo album After The Gold Rush.
 Many of the songs on that excellent album are better than the two songs he made available to the group.
 Songs like “Tell Me Why”, “Only Love Can Break Your Heart”, and “Southern Man” became CSNY songs only during their live shows.

 The most studio recordings and highest quality songs Crosby Stills Nash & Young ever recorded together were for their unfinished 1970’s album, Human Highway.
 The quality of those recordings surpassed the solo versions that were eventually released.
 Many, but not all of those group versions have surfaced, scattered over multiple albums and decades.
 Those recordings (along with “Ohio”) represent the best work Neil Young did with the group.